Articles on keto, nutrition, exogenous ketones, exercise, and more.

-Ketone levels can range from zero to very high, and measuring them regularly can give you a good understanding of where you are in ketosis.
+Blood ketone levels can range from zero to very high, and measuring them regularly can give you a good understanding of where you are in ketosis.
 Levels are measured in millimoles per liter (mmol/L) and the general ranges include:

-There are three main types of ketone tests you can do at home to monitor the levels of ketones in the body:
+There are three main types of ketone tests you can do at home to monitor the levels of ketones in the body.

 In contrast with urine testing, blood tests for ketone levels are very accurate.
 Using a blood glucose meter and a test strip, you draw a small amount of blood for measurement.

-Like urine testing, measuring ketones on the breath is not the most reliable method, but it’s helpful when used with other methods.
+Measuring ketones on the breath is not the most reliable method, but it’s helpful when used with other methods.
 Breath tests take place using a Ketonix breath meter to test the amount of ketones present on your breath.